Polatvtnsvr/DSA210_PROJ/README.md

   - `pandas` for data processing
   - `matplotlib` and `seaborn` for visualization
   - `nltk` (or `TextBlob`) for sentiment analysis
-  - `notion-client` for extracting data from the Notion API
 - **Data Source Integration:**
   - Google Takeout for YouTube watch history
   - Notion API for exam schedules